Confused about choosing between Woocommerce and Shopify? You are at the right place.

 From our test, we’d make Shopify the winner here as its themes offering are way more streamlined and updated than Woocommerce’s.

-Woocommerce Vs Shopify: Apps & Integrations
+WooCommerce Vs Shopify: Apps & Integrations

-In this competitive marketplace, you need some extra features and apps ( except for in-built features) to stand out among the crowd.
+In this competitive marketplace, you need some extra features and apps ( except for built-in features) to stand out among the crowd.
 Now, we need to see which of them has better extensions and integrations.

 As of now, Woocommerce has a total of 788 extensions to create a seamless selling journey.
 These integrations range from $0- $299 and are categorized into different sections.